dusty-phillips/opterator/README.rst

   @opterate
   def main(source, dest, backup=False, interactive=False):
       '''A script for renaming files
-      :param backup: -b --backup backup the file
+      :param backup: backup the file
-      :param interactive: -i --interactive interatively
+      :param interactive: -p --interactive interatively
       move files...     '''
       # Move the file

   if __name__ == '__main__':
       main()

 Opterator automatically generates help messages from the docstring.
+The main part of the docstring becomes the main part of the help string.
+The individual parameter docstrings become the helptext for the arguments.
+By default, the long and short form of a given parameter come from the parameter name and the first character of the parameter name.
+You can replace either or both of these by adding options that begin with a ``-`` character between the parameter and the helptext.

+If your
-If your main function looks like this:
+main function looks like this:

 .. code-block:: python